Iraqi Dolma (Middle Eastern Stuffed Vegetables)

 How to flip and serve Iraqi dolma the authentic way

 Dolma is traditionally flipped into a large metal tray.
-If the idea of a hot heavy pot being flipped by you is scary - don't worry, you can just use a spoon and spoon it carefully into a platter.
+If the idea of a hot heavy pot being flipped by you is scary – don’t worry, you can just spoon it carefully into a platter.
 But flipping is actually not that hard!
-Here's how to do it:
+Here’s how to do it:

 - Uncover the pot and grab a large metal tray with raised sides if you have one (if you don’t, any circular platter that fits over your pot with edges will work – otherwise don’t flip!
 It needs to be circular)